 Philippe S. Cohen, Ph.D., Chair

-Philippe S. Cohen is a Sempervirens Fund board member and the chair of the Science Advisory Panel.
+Philippe S. Cohen is chair of the Science Advisory Panel.
 He served as executive director of Stanford University’s Jasper Ridge Biological Preserve from 1993 to 2016.
+He is the former Resident Director, Sweeney Granite Mountains Desert Research Center, University of California; board member, Organization of Biological Field Stations; resident of Menlo Park.

 Anthony Ambrose, Ph.D.